See What You Started by Continuing: Background

 In an interview with Audio Ink Radio in 2011, Turpin was asked if he foresaw Collective Soul doing a new album at any point: "Yeah, I sure do.
 Can't really say for sure, but there are definitely discussions going on about scheduling that, and songs have been played and started, so we've already started some creativity.
 But, nothing is really scheduled yet.
 I would think that the next six months, we'll get something going on."

 In January 2012, drummer Cheney Brannon left Collective Soul to pursue other music opportunities; Johnny Rabb was later named his replacement.
 The band embarked on the 2012 Dosage Tour from May to July.

 The band kicked off their 2014 North American winter tour on January 15 at Belly Up in Aspen, Colorado, where lead guitarist Jesse Triplett made his live debut as a member of Collective Soul.
 Triplett replaced Joel Kosche, who had been with the band since replacing original lead guitarist Ross Childress in 2001.
 On February 6, Collective Soul publicly confirmed Kosche's departure from the band: "After 13 great years, Joel Kosche has moved on in the world of music.
 Collective Soul welcomes Jesse Triplett as our new lead guitarist.

 In February 2014, the band announced they would be releasing their ninth studio album, See What You Started by Continuing, during the summer (in the Northern Hemisphere) that year.

 Throughout their 2014 touring schedule, Collective Soul road-tested songs later featured on See What You Started by Continuing.

 Despite reports that the album would be released in August or September, the album was pushed back from its anticipated summer release to the following year.
 On September 10, Ed Roland responded to questions regarding the album's release: "First of all thanks to all of you for your patience, we are so happy you are eager to hear new tunes!
 We are diligently working to bring you something worth the wait.
 I'm finishing vocals this week and then we mix.
 With a realistic amount of setup time to launch we are looking at early 2015.
 That's the best estimate I can give you at the moment.
 Many thanks!"

 On December 25, 2014, the band offered a sneak preview of the album by making it available for streaming on SoundCloud exclusively for Christmas Day.

 Billboard exclusively premiered the album on September 25, 2015, one week ahead of its commercial release.

-See What You Started by Continuing, Collective Soul's first album in six years, was released on October 2, 2015 by Vanguard Records.
+See What You Started by Continuing, Collective Soul's first album in six years, was released on October 2, 2015, by Vanguard Records.

 Recording

-See What You Started by Continuing was recorded between February to October 2014 at Ed Roland's home studio in Sandy Springs, Georgia.
+See What You Started by Continuing was recorded between February and October 2014 at Ed Roland's home studio in Sandy Springs, Georgia.
 Roland served as the album's producer.
 The album was mixed by Shawn Grove and mastered by Steve Rawls at Real 2 Reel Studios.